kalibera/rifcond/README.md

 ```
 funcy.Rcheck/funcy-Ex.Rout
 ```

 is an error report from a failure of package `funcy`.
-This report would appear in file `funcy-Ex.Rout`, but for simplicity I have removed everything from `funcy-Ex.Rout` but the report.
-The report is
+This report would appear in file `funcy-Ex.Rout`, but for simplicity in the outputs shown here, everything but the report is removed.
+The report in `funcy-Ex.Rout` is

 ```
  --- srcref ---